CQCL/pytket-phir/README.md

 ## phirc CLI

-The package includes a tool for emulating QASM files from the command line.
+The package includes a tool for emulating QASM files from the command line using PECOS.

+PECOS needs to be installed using `pip install .[phirc]` for the CLI to work.

 ```sh
 ❯ phirc -h